-Unfunded, or insufficiently funded, mandates has been a longstanding issue in Sweden.
+Unfunded, or insufficiently funded, mandates has been a longstanding issue in Sweden; indeed recent studies show an almost complete unanimity among local governments with regard to their frustration of insufficiently funded mandates.
 Subnational governments enjoy extensive autonomy in relation to the central government in Sweden.
 Local governments and their national association, Swedish Association of Local Authorities and Regions (SALAR), have insisted that all tasks placed upon them by central government must be fully funded.